Bristlecone Hemlock Facts

 Bristlecone Hemlock Distribution, Habitat, and Ecology

-Though limited, the zone of habitation of the Bristlecone Hemlock isn’t surprising.
-That’s due to the fact that it evolved as native to a region of the globe renowned for its natural splendor.
+Though comparatively limited, the zone of habitation of the amazing Bristlecone Hemlock isn’t surprising.
+That’s due to the fact that the plant evolved as native to a region of the globe renowned for its natural splendor.
 It’s currently unknown if the evergreen ever appeared beyond this range.

-It’s found only in a very small portion of the continent of Asia.
-That happens to place it within the boundaries of the country of China.
-Even there, though, it only appears in a few regions.
-Those are the provinces of Hunan, Guizhou, Guangdong, and Fujian.
+It’s presently found only in a very small portion of the continent of Asia.
+That setting happens to place the tree within the boundaries of the country of China.
+Even there, though, it only appears in a few select regions.
+Those are the four provinces of Hunan, Guizhou, Guangdong, and Fujian.

-Further complicating its situation is the fact that it has very specific habitat requirements.
+Further complicating its situation stands the fact that it also evolved specific habitat requirements.
 Part of this is its need for relatively acidic soil.
-It also requires a cool, humid, and temperate climate, with abundant rainfall.
+The species also requires a cool, humid, and temperate climate, with abundant rainfall.
 The same native locale also features frequent, dense fog.

-The marvel of Nature also makes its home on low or moderately high mountains in this range.
-The species, however, thrive well at a respectable range of altitudes.
-Due to this flexibility, concentrations appear at altitudes ranging from 984 – 6,234 ft (300 – 1,900 m).
+The marvel of Nature and evolution also makes its home on low or moderately high mountains in this range.
+The species, however, thrives well at a respectable range of altitudes.
+Due to this high degreeof flexibility, concentrations appear at altitudes ranging from 984 – 6,234 ft (300 – 1,900 m).

 The fascinating Bristlecone Hemlock achieves pollination through the actions of a wide range of local insect species.
 Seed cones develop, and present as red or purplish at first.
 As these mature, they change to a dark brown shade.
-Pollination occurs from march to April.
+Pollination occurs between the months of March to April.

-Intriguingly, these specially evolved structures typically persist on the tree for several years.
-When fully mature, the cones spread the seeds within them in one of two very different ways.
-Some break off from the tree whole, while others disintegrate completely on the tree.
+Intriguingly, these specially evolved structures typically persist on each individual tree for several years.
+When fully mature, these cones spread the seeds within them in one of two very different ways.
+Some break off from the tree entirely whole, while others disintegrate completely on the tree.

-Check out our other articles on Africa’s Many Geological Masterpieces, Common Bottlenose Dolphin, Mount Kinabalu, Eastern Tiger Swallowtail, Black Mamba
+Check out our other articles on Africa’s Many Geological Masterpieces, Common Bottlenose Dolphin, Mount Kinabalu, Eastern Tiger Swallowtail, Black Witches’ Butter, Black Mamba

 Leave a Reply